dalyaidan1/sadlamp/README.md

 # sadlamp
-- A custom website (sadlamp.tk) using HTML5, CSS3, JS and JQuery to imitate the Seasonal Affective Disorder lamp used for light therapy.
+- A custom website using HTML5, CSS3, JS and JQuery to imitate the Seasonal Affective Disorder lamp used for light therapy.
+- A live version can be found at sadlamp.tk